- Drexel University, B.S. Mechanical Engineering, Cum Laude – 1998

 Automotive Coatings Production Facility – Philadelphia, PA – Investigated new products in the development, scale up and commercialization of automotive resins, coatings, and inkjet inks.
 Ran R&D efforts for new formulations, catalysts, processed test batches on reactors and media mills, and performed product quality and performance tests.
 Made recommendations to business stakeholders regarding whether to proceed with proposed formulations.
 Managed operations, engineering, maintenance and scheduling of product wheel on 6 process manufacturing lines.
 Purview included full administrative control over several production reactors with over $80M in annual production.
 Significantly reduced production overtime in a union environment.
 Analyzed customer failures (complaints) for truck, auto, and airline products by forensically tracing back to manufacturing batches and checking for process upset causation.
 Reviewed and led portions of consequence analyses (CA) regarding catastrophic failures of facility systems including explosions, detonations, fire, and potential loss of life calculations to ascertain risk of operations.
 Managed Toxic Substances Control Acts (TSCA) requirements in a High Hazard facility.

-Textile, Safety & Construction Products Manufacturer – Richmond, VA – Performed an infrastructure risk assessment of a large industrial manufacturing complex with focus on risk of downtime valued at $1.5M/day.
+Textile, Safety, Armored Products & Construction Products Manufacturer – Richmond, VA – Performed an infrastructure risk assessment of a large industrial manufacturing complex (including products manufactured for U.S. Department of Defense contracts) with focus on risk of downtime valued at $1.5M/day.
 Developed $70M in capital project recommendations including upgrades to the water and wastewater systems, chillers (18000-ton capacity review), 30MW turbine generators, utilities infrastructure and distribution systems, heat sink/spray pond.
 Implemented upgrade projects with site engineers over several years to deliver uptime improvement benefits for the site.

 Commercial Research & Office Facility – Greenville, DE – Reviewed the failure of a 500 KW Diesel Generator used for peak shaving and determined the catastrophic failure of the supercharger assembly.
 Reviewed the electrical savings and financial impact related to the generator and determined no functional savings from continued operation.
 Recommended ending the use of the peak shaving generator, avoiding a capex replacement savings of $300K.